 Last Updated on

-WHY GO: Country Music, The Back of the Dragon, a strangely named State Park, and wonderful boutique hotel; this little Southwest Virginia town of Marion, with a population of 6,000, packs a punch for tourists.
+WHY GO: Country Music, The Back of the Dragon, a strangely named State Park, and wonderful boutique hotel; this little Southwest Virginia town of Marion VA, with a population of 6,000, packs a punch for tourists.

 Things to Do in Marion VA

-Come just for the day or rent one of 32 cabins – of them five original CCC-built log cabins – that come with everything you need for an overnight.
+Come just for the day or rent one of 32 cabins that come with everything you need for an overnight.
+(Five are original CCC-built log cabins).
 The larger 8-bedroom cabin is outfitted with modern amenities and perfect for a family reunion in the woods.

 Where to Eat in Marion VA

-EAT: Wolfe’s BBQ.
 Donning a bright red chef’s coat, pittmaster/owner Brett Wolfe smokes all of his meats onsite, and man, are they fall-off-the-bone good.
-Ask for Brisket Burnt Ends (platter with two sides $10.99) for the most flavor, and an extra helping of the addictive sweet baked beans.
+Ask for Brisket Burnt Ends (platter with two sides $13.99) for the most flavor, plus an extra helping of the addictive sweet baked beans.

 Where to Stay in Marion VA

 On Main St. and steps from all the action, this beyond cute, newly renovated 1927 inn offers small but charming rooms.
 Hardwood floors, iron canopy beds with embossed leather headboards, flat-screen TV’s, lovely, amply sized bathrooms sporting subway tile and pedestal sinks – the General Francis Marion is old school with updates to please the most discerning, elegance-seeking traveler.